-This could also result in lower interest rates on mortgages, (which are already historically low).
+This could also result in lower interest rates on mortgages, (which are already very low, historically).

 I wanted to know how this might impact the real estate market locally.
 There are still many people looking to sell their homes if they can, but also about 1,000 new rental apartments coming online at various developments in the Odenton Town Center.

 I spoke with Julie Orsini, a consultant with Primary Residential Mortgage, Inc., a Towson-based company that works with clients throughout the area, including Odenton.